 WRF-Solar EPS introduces stochastic perturbations in the most relevant variables for solar irradiance forecasts.
 The variables have been identified with tangent linear models of selected parameterizations (Yang et al. 2020).
 The model provides a user-friendly configuration to set the characteristics of the perturbations for each variable (in an ascii configuration file) and to select the variables to perturb (in the WRF namelist).

-A beta version of the WRF-Solar EPS model will be available in the following months.
+A beta version of the WRF-Solar EPS model is available.

 Global horizontal irradiance forecast as a function of the lead time: thin lines) WRF-Solar EPS ensemble members, thicker line) ensemble mean.
 Observations are also shown (shaded).